How to Remove LawnThe essential first step

 - This process may take 2-3 treatments to successfully kill all the weeds.

-Once the weeds and grass are dead, remove completely using a sod cutter or similar means.
+Once the common weeds and grass are dead, remove completely using a sod cutter or similar means.
 Sod cutters can be rented at most rental yards or home improvement stores.
 Sod cutters are heavy and need some strength to maneuver.
 Removal of dead material also can be accomplished with a vigorous raking of the area.
 Use a stiff metal garden rake (not a flexible leaf rake).